The Troll That Hatched an Egg: An Exhibition by Thomas Dambo

 The trolls and nest that make up Aullwood's Thomas Dambo exhibition are not accessible.
 The trolls and nest are reached via hiking trials that run throughout Aullwood's nature sanctuary and farm.
 These pre-existing hiking trails are primarily dirt with some wood chip and gravel areas.
 The trails are largely primitive and unimproved; some are steep, contain exposed roots and can be muddy.
 We are currently exploring options to improve accessibility to some of the exhibit sites in the future.
 A significant walk is required to see the trolls, which varies from 7 to 20 minutes based on the troll; they cannot be viewed directly from a vehicle or accessed from the adjacent Aullwood Garden MetroPark or Englewood MetroPark.
 You can view Aullwood's trail map for details on where the trolls are located on our property and more about our trail system.

 Aullwood’s Birds, Flight and the Wrights trail next to the Nature Center at 1000 Aullwood Road is reasonably accessible.
 This trail is 4/10s of a mile and circular and consists of asphalt and pavers.
 There are benches located all along the trail for those who might enjoy observing nature or taking a rest.
 There is a steep grade to access part of this trail and a long grade uphill/downhill, that may be difficult for some wheelchair and walker users.
-This is primarily a nature trail and is currently the home of our Faerie Houses of Aullwood exhibit.
+This is primarily a nature trail and during a portion of the year hosts our Faerie Houses of Aullwood exhibit.
 However, the Dambo installations cannot be viewed from this trail.

 Aullwood's main buildings, the Charity A. Krueger Farm Discovery Center and the Marie S. Aull Education Center, contain accessible restrooms.
 The Farm Discovery Center has automatic doors, but the Nature Center does not.
 Disabled parking is available at both locations and there are curb cuts from the parking area up to the buildings.
 The area behind the Farm Discovery Center includes a paved porch and short paved path to a roughly graveled drive that leads to the barns where many of Aullwood's farm animals reside.
 One entrance to the barn is level with the ground, the other has a step that needs to be navigated; the lower barn is one floor and level.
 Entrances to the Sheep Barn and Aviary are level.